 Students will be housed together in the town of Redondo, near the site.
 Due to space considerations, most rooms will be shared by two or three students.
 Rooms will be separated by gender.
 Outside of individual rooms, the rest of the house is communal: kitchen, bathroom, living room etc. As a result, students will be responsible for cleaning and keeping the house tidy.
 Students will be responsible for doing their own laundry (we have a washing machine).

 The project provides 3 meals a day on weekdays.
 Breakfast will be eaten at the dig house and students are expected to prepare this meal themselves (cereal, yoghurts, toast, etc.).
 We will eat lunch at a local restaurant in town.
 For dinner, we will have food delivered from a local restaurant and eat in the dig house.
 On weekends, students will be responsible for their own meals (there are a number of restaurants and grocery stores in town).

 Students should expect to eat the local Alentejan cuisine.
 The project will do its best to accommodate dietary requirements, but students must inform us of any dietary requirements or allergies in their forms.
 We are able to accommodate vegetarian diets, but any other diets must be discussed with one of the directors before the start of the project.

 Students are expected to provide their own transport to Portugal (the Lisbon Airport).
 Airfare is not included in the project’s tuition cost.
 Once within Portugal, transportation will be provided by the field school.
-Upon arrival at the Lisbon airport on January 5th, students will be greeted by Rui, Alex, and Jemima and will be taken to Redondo as a group.
+Upon arrival at the Lisbon airport on May 18th (or May 25th), students will be greeted by Rui, Alex, and Jemima and will be taken to Redondo as a group.
 At the end of end of the 3 or 4 week session, we will also transport students from Redondo to the Lisbon airport.
 We are also able to drop you off elsewhere in Lisbon if required.